DamienThomp/music-app-uikit/README.md

 This is a work in progress and new things will be added overtime.
 Content provided by calling [Spotify Web Api](https://developer.spotify.com/documentation/web-api).

-** NOTE: due to recent [depractions in the web api](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).
+** NOTE: due to recent [deprecations in the web api](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).
 This project has broken views and some functionality will never be complete.
 I will be leaving this up as sample code. **

 ## Working Features
 - Onboarding and Authorization Flow